'You have broken this family': Life imprisonment for man who used machete to kill Auckland church bell-ringer for suspected affair

 "This level of callousness adds another level of culpability."

-Justice Moore said he had carefully read letters from Vea's niece and brothers whose heartfelt words shared that they remained confounded that he did not sure his concerns about his marriage.
+Justice Moore said he had carefully read letters from Vea's niece and brothers whose heartfelt words explained that they remained confounded that he did not share his concerns about his marriage.

 They too ask for forgiveness, he said.